JAFCasimiro/JAFCasimiro/README.md

 **IT Director · Cybersecurity & Infrastructure**

-I run IT for a Portuguese import/export company and spend most of my time on the unglamorous half of security: governance that people actually follow, infrastructure that survives a bad day, and automation that removes the manual steps where mistakes happen.
+For more than 20 years I have led technology teams, without ever treating technology as the most important part of the job.
+What keeps me interested is helping people grow and turning systems into something the business can genuinely rely on.

+Most of that career has been spent where downtime is not an option — aviation, 24/7 broadcasting, distributed retail — across Portugal, Spain, Italy and Poland.
+Different industries, same problems: aligning people, process and strategy, making sound decisions under pressure, and making sure the systems hold when it matters.

+Today my focus is cybersecurity, operational resilience and AI.
 This account is where I publish the small, reusable pieces that come out of that work — mostly Claude skills, configs and scripts for security and infrastructure teams.
-Everything here is written for small and mid-sized organisations, where there is no dedicated security team and every tool has to earn its place.

 ### Repositories